 4. Increased Happiness and Brighter Outlooks

-Imagining yourself assuming the Lotus position at your work desk might make you laugh, but the truth is that meditation doesn’t have to be a physical exercise.
 To wield the power of meditation at work, you need nothing but your mind.
-You don’t have to change your clothes, break a sweat or draw unnecessary attention to yourself because there are simple meditations you can do with utmost discretion.
+You don’t have to change your clothes, break a sweat, or draw unnecessary attention to yourself because there are simple meditations you can do with the utmost discretion.

-Zen Meditation combines correct posture and breathing with clearing the mind of harmful thoughts, and you can practise it right where you sit.
+Zen Meditation combines correct posture and breathing with clearing the mind of harmful thoughts, and you can practice it right where you sit.

 - Make sure that your back is upright and straight